-The student's healthcare provider must verify the student's functional ability in all of the following areas (Yocom, 1996).
+The student's healthcare provider must verify the student's functional ability in all of the following areas, as numbered below (Yocom, 1996, McKee, et al., 2020).
 This healthcare provider verification shall be on the "Registered Nursing Program Physical and Mental Health Clearance Form" attached hereto as Appendix B.

 Any student who has acquired a new medical condition which may affect functional ability is required to make an appointment with the healthcare provider immediately upon the change in condition (if during the semester) or before the beginning of the next semester (if between semesters) to obtain a note stating that she/he is medically cleared to participate in clinical without restriction.
-This clearance must be submitted to the HPPS office before the student will be allowed to participate in clinical.
+This clearance must be submitted to the MSHP office before the student will be allowed to participate in clinical.
 The absence policy applies to any missed clinical days.